PauloMEIW/Paulo_SFIA1/README.md

 ## The Brief

 To create an OOP-based application with utilisation of supporting tools (Github, Jenkins, Linux ), methodologies ( Agile ) and technologies that encapsulate all core modules covered during QA Intensive training such HTML, Python and SQL ).
-Aplication posses the capacity to manipulate a database ( CRUD - create, read, Update and delete functionality ) using front end interface created using Flask Python framework.
+Aplication posses the capacity to manipulate a database ( CRUD - create, read, update and delete functionality ) using front end interface created using Flask Python framework.

 This project involve concepts from all core training modules, as such:
 * Agile